How to Report Cyber Crime

 If you are a business, charity or other organisation which is currently suffering a live cyber attack (in progress), please call Action Fraud on 0300 123 2040 immediately.

 This service is available 24 hours a day, 7 days a week.

 Alternatively you can call your local Police at any time on 101.

 Reporting a cyber attack which isn't ongoing

 Please report online to Action Fraud, the UK's national reporting centre for fraud and cybercrime.
 You can report cybercrime online at any time using the online reporting tool, which will guide you through simple questions to identify what has happened.
-Action Fraud advisors can also provide the help, support and advice you need.
+Action Fraud advisors can also provide the help, support and guidance you need.

 Alternatively, you can call Action Fraud on 0300 123 2040 (textphone 0300 123 2050).

-When you report a fraud to Action Fraud, you are given a police crime reference number and your case will be referred to the National Fraud Intelligence Bureau (NFIB), which is run by the police.
+When you report a fraud to Action Fraud, you are given a police crime reference number, and your case will be referred to the National Fraud Intelligence Bureau (NFIB), which is run by the police.

 In some cases, the police and other law enforcement agencies may want to contact you for further details, so it's important that you provide your correct contact details and keep any relevant information about the crime.